ldehaudt/Hashgraph/README.md

 # Hashgraph
 Simple implementation of the consensus algorithm Hashgraph with clear visualizer

+This project was done with Conan Wu (conanwu777) <---- CHECK HER OUT

+Also thank you to Gaetan Juvin for offering and guiding us (very loosely).

+Make sure to enjoy ^-^

 ## Compiling and running
 - Run `make`.
 An executable will compile.
 Currently only tested on OS X.
 - Run with `./hashgraph`.